markshust/hymn-composer/README.md

 ### Pure Containers

-`react-komposer` checks the purity of payload, error and props, avoiding unnecessary render function calls.
+`hymn-composer` checks the purity of payload, error and props, avoiding unnecessary render function calls.
 That means we've implemented the `shouldComponentUpdate` lifecycle method, which follows something similar to React's [shallowCompare](https://facebook.github.io/react/docs/shallow-compare.html).

 If you need to turn off this functionality, you can do it like this: